Six Factors that Impact Adoption of Smart Mobility Systems

 We are at the cusp of another golden age of e-mobility, driven by a warming planet and cities choked by pollution.
 We’ve arrived at this point through a very slow progression over the last couple of decades, rather than a rush to mass adoption.
 So it’s natural—and smart—for cities and businesses to ask, what factors will accelerate adoption past the tipping point?
 What will it take to develop a large-scale, sustainable electrified mobility system that provides opportunities for growth and profitability?

 I believe there are six major factors that can be either barriers or drivers of adoption.
-If we address these issues with innovation and common purpose, they will be the keys to accelerating the growth of e-mobility:
+If we address these issues with innovation and common purpose, they will be the keys to accelerating the growth of future e-mobility:

 Battery technology will be a gating factor